sadeq220/docs/reactiveprogramming/README.md

 ### References
 - [Reactor doc](https://projectreactor.io/docs/core/release/reference/#getting-started)

 [^1]: paradigm refers to a fundamental way of thinking about and approaching a particular subject or problem. comprehensive philosophy and methodology behind Reactive Programming, including its principles, techniques, and best practices.
+Similar to the Reactive Programming paradigm, Object-Oriented Programming provides a fundamental way of structuring and designing software systems.
+It offers a set of principles and practices for modeling real-world entities, promoting modularity, reusability, and maintainability in software development.
 [^2]: From OCP8, Level of indirection is a general term for solving a software design problem by conceptually separating the task into multiple levels.